 It’s a common misconception that beard oil is nothing more than a gimmick.
-However, as anyone who has ever suffered from beard dandruff will tell you, this stuff is no joke.
-The skin beneath the facial hair often gets neglected, dry and flakey, but applying oil frequently will help to keep it nourished and moisturised.
+Yet as anyone who has ever suffered from beard dandruff will tell you, this stuff is no joke.
+The skin beneath the facial hair often gets neglected, dry and flakey, but applying oil frequently will help to ensure it stays nourished and moisturised.
 Not only that, but it will also keep the hair itself soft, conditioned, and feeling less like a wire brush.

 Again, while we know you don’t want to shave your entire chin down to the bone, you’ll still need something to aid shaving around the neck and the cheeks.
 Opting for a transparent gel as opposed to a thick foam or shave cream will enable you to see where you’re shaving, allowing you to keep those edges razor sharp and laser straight.